 (d) Avoid excessive use of the infinitive: The use of infinitive (verb to give, to learn) tends to make the style impersonal and formal.

 Legal jargon is primarily stylistic.
 Jargon creates difficulties in understanding, and it makes the style formal and stiff, so better avoid jargon.
 In the business field, jargon consists in the use of words like ‘instant’ and ‘ultimo’ ‘We beg to’ and ‘and’ oblige’ can be easily omitted.

 (f) Avoid Ambiguity: If your message can mean more than one thing it is ambiguous.
-Careless use of personal pronouns can also cause ambiguity wrong placing of adverbs and faulty punctuation is also responsible for ambiguity moreover, words having two or more meaning create ambiguity.
+Careless use of personal pronouns can also cause ambiguity wrong placing of adverbs and faulty punctuation is also responsible for ambiguity moreover, words having two or more meanings create ambiguity.
 Look at the following examples:

 - Mr. X told Mr. Y that he was not being considered for promotion.
 In this sentence, Mr. X or Mr. Y who was not being considered for promotion is not clear.